neogeek/neogeek.github.io/_posts/2014-07-01-from-zero-to-open-source.md

 year: 2014
 ---

-> Name one thing you have ever finished.
+> "Name one thing you have ever finished."

 It should have been frustrating, but it didn't phase me; I never finished a project.
 I would start something I was passionate about and then drop it before it was ever fully realized.
 I was an established failure.

-One day I thought to myself "Why do I need to _finish_ something to release it to the public?".
+One day I thought to myself, why do I need to _finish_ something to release it to the public?.

 > Why do I need to _finish_ something to release it to the public?